 If you would like to further your career goals with Unitek EMT, it is important to be aware of our EMT education requirements.
 On the most basic level, students at Unitek EMT must do the following to become graduates: complete courses with a passing grade during the required timeframe, and do so without any outstanding financial obligations to Unitek EMT.

-Let’s take a closer look at the variations of Unitek’s EMT program.
-Currently, it is offered at two locations in Arizona and California.
-In Arizona, students will find a 140-hour program that features a 14-Day Boot Camp.
+Let’s take a closer look at Unitek’s EMT program.
+Currently, it is offered at a facility in Chandler, Arizona.
+There students will find a 140-hour program that features a 14-Day Boot Camp.
 During the program, students receive training, active learning, and clinical simulations.

 Passing the NREMT examination prepares students for work as EMTs